 One of the biggest challenges business owners face is getting qualified leads – prospective customers who have the means to purchase products and services and will share their enthusiasm about the business with other potential customers.

 The cost to gain a qualified lead varies greatly by industry and, according to Bright Orange Thread, is calculated by adding up all of your business’ costs related to marketing over a specified timeframe and dividing by the number of new leads.
-In the hearing care industry, this calculation can get complicated because lead generation is a multi-faceted approach with both tangible and intangible costs.
+This calculation can get complicated in the hearing care industry because lead generation is a multi-faceted approach with both tangible and intangible costs.
 However, it has been estimated that the cost to obtain a prospective hearing aid patient can range from $500-800.
-While this cost is much higher than in other consumer-facing industries, robust hearing aid sales and repeat business can make the cost well worth it.
+While this cost is much higher than in other consumer-facing industries, robust hearing aid sales and repeat business can make the portable audiometer cost well worth it.

 Optical shops as lead generators

 What if there was an easier and less costly way to generate hearing aid leads?
 In the UK, there is already a trend underway to do just that.
-By leveraging the natural fit of offering both optical and hearing services together either under one roof or in close partnership with other providers, the cost of generating leads can be dramatically reduced while also providing greater value and convenience for consumers.
-Optical and hearing care providers are jumping onboard with positive and profitable results.
+By leveraging the natural fit of offering optical and hearing services together, either under one roof or in close partnership with other providers, generating leads can dramatically reduce the cost of generating leads while also providing greater value and convenience for consumers.
+Optical and hearing care providers are jumping on board with positive and profitable results.

 Comprehensive eye and ear care

 Some optical businesses wish to go beyond generating leads for affiliated hearing clinics and make the ambitious move into full-scale hearing aid sales.
 Optical shop owners are well-acquainted with spending thousands on costly equipment that can take up significant real estate in the retail shop.
 Traditional diagnostic audiology requires a full-service audiometer and a soundproof booth that can cost as much as $100K to build.